 No, you do not have to have a confirmed travel itinerary (flights or otherwise) prior to applying.

-The maximum stay is 90 days per entry.
-The ESTA is valid for 2 years from issue (or when your passport expires, whichever occurs first) and allows you multiple entries during its validity period.
-However, each entry cannot exceed 90 days.
+The maximum stay is 90 days Per Entry .
+The ESTA is valid for 2 years after issued (or when your passport expires, whichever occurs first) and allows you multiple entries during its validity period.
+However, each entry cannot exceed 90 days Per Entry.

 No. If your ESTA expires after you arrive in the U.S., it will not affect your departure.
 However, once you have departed you will need to renew your ESTA in order to re-enter the U.S.